jpegzilla/markzilla-parser/README.md

 ## what is this?
 this is a parser for a markup 'language' I created called markzilla.
-I did it mainly as a learning exercise -- I learned everything I'll ever need to know about regex, for example. but if you need a simple markup language that outputs a JSON object full of HTML elements (and who doesn't?) then this project may be useful to you.
+I did it mainly as a learning exercise -- I learned everything I'll ever need to know about regex, for example. but if you need a simple markup syntax(?) parser that outputs a JSON object full of HTML elements (and who doesn't?) then this project may be useful to you.

 no dependencies.